-The primary event of the Irish Club each year is the Baton Rouge Irish Film Festival.
+Since 2008 the primary event of the Irish Club each year has been the Baton Rouge Irish Film Festival.
 This event helps to bring Irish culture to the public, where audiences can enjoy a wide variety of newly released Irish films, along with Irish music and dance.

-We also decided that the honor of audience favorite should have an award attached to it; so the O’Kalem Award for favorite audience short film was designed.
+The Filmmaker of the Favorite Audience Short Irish Film each year receives the O’Kalem Award.
 Local Louisiana glass and wood artists create a new award each year.
 The award is constructed with distinctive top and bottom halves.
 The native wood base represents our Louisiana roots and heritage and the emerald green glass “flame” represents the artistic achievements of the Irish filmmakers.
 Every year the judged short films change, and so does the glass portion of the award.